PineVNM/Third-Eyes/README.md

 Presented at the Sligo Engineering & Technology Expo 2024.

-Tools Used: Python, Raspberry Pi, AI, LiDARs, Cameras
+Tools Used:
+- Python
+- Raspberry Pi
+- AI
+- LiDARs
+- Cameras